carli2/CarlaDB/README.md

 CarlaDB offers widespread functions to do calculations directly in the database.
 Every query is basically code that is executed inside the database.
 This allows you to aggregate data in your own fashion, or create JSON strings directly in the database.
 The goal of this approach is to minimize data transport and move code directly to the data.

+The computing model is similar to NodeJS's event based system.
+A action is invoked an a callback is deposited that shall be executed as soon as the data has arrived.

 ## Operations
 CarlaDB's bytecode is a densely packed form of code that can be executed inside the system.
 Every piece of bytecode is preceeded with it's SHA256 checksum such that compiled bytecode can be cached.
 Similar to Java bytecode, CarlaDB's bytecode is executed on a virtual stack machine.
 Technically, it is translated to machine code using LLVM.